December 11, 2012

 It is critical however, when charging batteries for winter storage, that you do not confuse the 0.5% in amperage, or less, at FLOAT voltage vs. ABSORPTION voltage.
 Just because your smart charger has dropped to float DOES NOT MEAN THE BATTERY IS FULL.
 Charging a lead acid battery to 100% SOC can take many, many hours and even the best AGM batteries can take in excess of 5 1/2 hours, at best, to go from 50% SOC to 100% SOC and this without premature floatulation.
 If the charger drops to float too early it can literally take days to get the battery back to 100% SOC.
 Putting a less than 100% SOC battery into winter storage is simply not good for the battery, Sadly, too many so called smart chargers drop to float well before the battery is actually full.
 It is up to you to ensure the battery reaches 100% SOC before winter storage and this can be measured by absorption voltage and net current.
 Please do not trust any Ah counter or other battery monitors SOC screen to tell you when you have attained 100% SOC.

-In this image a customers Trojan batteries are being equalized before winter storage.
+In this image a customers Trojan batteries are getting equalized before winter storage.

-If your batteries are capable of being equalized (EQ), and most AGM and GEL batteries can not be, with the exception of Lifeline AGM’s, this is an ideal time to do this.
-Once the battery or bank has attained 100% SOC you can start an equalizing charge.
-It is critical to not start an equalizing charge before the battery is already at 100% SOC.
-An equaling charge should always be temp compensated to a voltage of 15.5V to 16V on the battery, again brand and model dependent..
-Run an EQ for at least an additional 30 minutes, if the cells show good specific gravity, or as many as 2-4 hours if the specific gravity readings are off.
+If your batteries are capable of being equalized (EQ), and most AGM and GEL batteries *can not be by the typical “marine charger” definition (*exception Lifeline AGM’s), this is an ideal time to do this.
+Once the battery or bank has attained 100% SOC you can then start an equalizing charge cycle.
+It’s critical to not start an EQ charge before the battery is already at 100% SOC.
+An EQ charge should always be temp compensated to a voltage of 15.5V to 16.2V on the battery, based on manufacturer EQ specs.
+Run an EQ for at least 30 minutes, even if the cells show good matching specific gravity, or as many as 2-4 hours if the specific gravity readings are off.

-The equalization process is a controlled, low current, high voltage charge that helps to bring all cells to 100% SOC to minimize cell imbalances, helps reconvert any recoverable lead sulfate and can also help to knock some of the dead lead sulfate off the plate surfaces and yield a healthier battery.
+The equalization process is a controlled, low-current, high-voltage charge that helps to bring all cells to 100% SOC in order to minimize cell to cell imbalances.
+EQ can also help reconvert any recoverable lead sulfate and can also help to knock some of the dead lead sulfate off the plate surfaces and yield a healthier battery.
 If you have never done an equalizing charge please research how your battery maker wants it performed.

-It is critical, before winter storage, to charge your batteries at the maximum allowed absorption voltage until current declines to 0.5% or less Ah capacity.
-Following that up with short equalization is even better.
+It is critical, before winter storage, to charge your batteries at the maximum allowed absorption voltage until current declines to 0.5% – 1.5% or less or rated Ah capacity.
+Following that up with short equalization, when applicable, makes the process truly complete.

 Placing the Bank Into Winter Storage Mode: